Melissa Ferrigno, MA, LPC, PMH-C

 Life has a way of stopping us in our tracks when we least expect it.
 This is exactly how I felt when my husband and I were told IVF (In Vitro Fertilization) was our only option if we wanted to conceive.
 This was not part of my plan and it took a lot of mental (and physical!) work to finally open myself up to the possibility of a different path than the one I had always imagined for my family.
 Today, I am on the other side of that difficult diagnosis and I am a therapist on a mission to bring more awareness, education and support to topics like infertility and the journey to motherhood and beyond.

 I have been in the mental health field for over a decade and during that time I have developed a wealth of knowledge around ways to help cope with emotions, tackle fears and barriers and live a more positive, healthy life.
 I am determined to help women, no matter what phase of life they may be in, work to pursue the life they want to live.
 However, it is through my own experiences and struggles that I have found a connection to the world of infertility and new motherhood and a passion for making a change.
-I am currently pursuing certification in the treatment of perinatal mood and anxiety disorders through Postpartum Support International and have both professional and personal experience in the world of fertility.
-It is my goal to guide and support women experiencing these life transitions.
+I am an active member of the American Society for Reproductive Medicine and have training in the treatment of perinatal mood and anxiety disorders through Postpartum Support International.
+It is my goal to guide and support women experiencing these life transitions, from the journey to conceive through postpartum.

 I believe therapy should be a conversation.
 A relationship between two people built on trust, support and encouragement.
 In our work together, we will explore the difficult topics, learn ways to help cope, reduce anxieties and stress, work to make changes and achieve goals, mourn losses and celebrate victories.
 I truly believe that healing is possible, and it is my goal to help get you started on your path to wellness.